Sade Sati: Alternate calculation

-Popular remedies for Sade Sati
+Popular remedies

 It is believed that worshipping Lord Hanuman and Lord Ganesha greatly reduces any malefic effects of Sade Sati.

 Sadesati is a concentrated period of the repayment of karmic debts from the past.
 Depending on one's birth chart, it can bestow benefits and achievements and take one to heights, or it can utterly destroy a person's material life but with the purpose of uplifting spiritually.
 It could also be moderate with mixed results.
 It all depends on one's birth chart and the dynamics of planetary movements.

 According to folk astrologers of Vedic astrology this is a troublesome time for the individual who is going through it.
 There may be a lot of challenges in a person's life.
 If Saturn is ill-placed in bad houses, he may face challenges that reflect this bad placement.
 However, there's another school of astrology that believes that though the sadesati period is challenging, it is not as damaging as folk astrologers claim and that many people achieve great success during the period of Sadesati.
 For example, Jawaharlal Nehru, Trump and Modi all became head of states during Sade Sati.

 Saturn, the karaka for hard work, discipline, old age and authority, will show results based on how the individual has lived his/her life up till that point.
 If the person has been disciplined and worked hard, this is the moment Saturn shows its rewards.
 Sade sati's heaviest challenges during this time, and how the individual deals with it, sets the tone for the next 22.5 years as Saturn starts to move around the twelve houses again.